 The construction of the church and monastery began probably shortly after the foundation, perhaps on the site of an older temple which the Paulines had adopted for their own needs (later northern wing).
 The works probably lasted for most of the 15th century, and were supervised after the death of Wojciech Jastrzębiec in 1436 by his brother’s grandsons: Dziersław and Jan of Rytwiany, who held the patronage over the church.
 Wojciech bequeathed significant goods to the Paulines in his will, which they, however, did not take over until 1478.
 At that time, the patronage, with the consent of Jan of Rytwiany, was transferred from Jastrzębiec to the monastery.

 The monastery functions convent in Beszowa served until the dissolution of the order in the 19th century.
-Earlier, around 1690, the funerary chapel of the Jagniątkowscy family was added to the church.
+Earlier, in the middle of the 17th century, an early modern sacristy and chapel were added, and in 1680 the refectory was rebuilt.
+Between 1880 and 1889, apparent vaults were installed in the chancel and the central nave, in place of collapsed older vaults.
+Then, in the years 1905 – 1913, the first floor of the west wing was rebuilt and the cells and the porch were demolished.
 The church was severely damaged during the war in 1945.
-At that time, the monastery buildings were demolished, especially the chapter house and the roof of the cchurch, as well as damaged windows and elements of equipment.
+At that time, the monastery buildings were demolished, especially the chapter house and the roof of the church, and the windows and fittings were also damaged.

-The church was built of stones and red bricks in the Gothic style, as a three-aisle, four-bay building in the form of a basilica with a short square presbytery with one bay.
-The outer walls of the church were clasped with stepped buttresses, between which pointed windows were pierced.
-The western façade was crowned with gothic stepped gables, originally a similar one probably also crowned the chancel.
-The main entrance to the church was located on the west side, in a gothic, stepped portal.
-In the western bay of the central nave there was an oratory, distinguished by a stellar vault.
+The church was built of red bricks and stones that make up the wall cladding and architectural detail.
+It was created as a basilica with central nave and two aisles, four-bay, with a short square chancel with one bay.
+The outer façades of the church were clasped with stepped buttresses, as well as a plinth, drip and crown cornices.
+The western façade was crowned with Gothic stepped gables, originally a similar one probably also crowned the chancel.
+The lighting was provided by three-light, pointed windows, splayed on both sides.
+The main entrance to the church was placed on the west side, in a Gothic, stepped portal with blind tracery.

 The two-wing monastery buildings were situated on the south side of the church.
 The northern wing was placed directly at the southern aisle of the nave, while the western one was slightly more distant as a free-standing building, though connected in the corner with the northern wing with a covered porch based on an ogival arcade.
 The monastery buildings were therefore very reduced in relation to the classic Benedictine layout with a central patio and three wings surrounding it with cloisters.
 What was particularly striking was the lack of a cloister, which in monasteries had communication function, but also spiritual (the ritual of washing the feet), or more prosaic (washing, cutting hair).
 It seems that the cloisters in Beszowa were not built mainly due to entrusting the brothers with parish duties.